slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"When introduced to someone make eye contact and count to 4.
 You’ll both remember each other."
 -- Kevin Kelly*

-- What's the most common question or problem you get asked about?
+- What’s the most common question or problem you get asked about?
 Share the answer.
 - Community of experts (that give you good answers).
 Critical peers (10 people that make a big difference in your immediate career).
 - Not what should I do next but who should you speak next?
 - Networking types: advocates a, boomerang b, celebrities c, drainers d
 - Networking types: shark, dolphin, drowner.
 -->

+> *"Everyone is shy.
+Other people are waiting for you to introduce yourself to them, they are waiting for you to send them an email, they are waiting for you to ask them on a date.
+Go ahead."
+-- Kevin Kelly*

 Be useful, not important.